DICE has patched some issues up but we continue to hear about Battlefield 1 problems plaguing the game on PS4, Xbox One and Windows PC.

 If you’re having server issues, you’ll want to head to EA’s website and check the health of Origin, Xbox One, and PS4 servers.

 We’ve also put together our own list of common Battlefield 1 problems and fixes for those problems on Xbox One, PS4, and PC.
-We’ll be building on the list in the days ahead so keep an eye on it.

 If you encounter a problem on Xbox One/PS4 and it doesn’t directly relate to Battlefield 1, you’ll want to check the PS4: Error Codes website/Playstation Support website or Xbox One: Error Codes website/Xbox Support website.